 Seek the Advice of a Professional Consultant

-Managing you wealth can be a very taxing endeavor.
+Managing your wealth can be a very taxing endeavor.
 The good news is that you don’t have to rush into it.
 Continue learning on your own and continue following the actionable advice on this website and other websites out there designed to help you better your financial situation.
 Once you hit a roadblock and think you can benefit from professional advice, look for a financial planner or consultant.
 Just be mindful of fees and commissions.
-A consultant with help you develop an investment strategy based on your goals, time horizon and risk tolerance!
+A consultant will help you develop an investment strategy based on your goals, time horizon, and risk tolerance!
 Funny those are the same three things we already mentioned above.

-If you are new investing, and want more information on investing, check out our recent book review on the popular title Stock Investing for Dummies.
+If you are new to investing and want more information on investing, check out our recent book review on the popular title Stock Investing for Dummies.
 It’s a good start if you’re interested in stocks.
 We’ll be reviewing books in other investment fields soon though so stay tuned!
 Please leave a comment below if you have any questions regarding building a portfolio and where to start.